Vega (rocket): Into flight

 During October 2011, all major components of the first Vega rocket departed Avio's Colleferro facility, near Rome, by sea for Kourou.
 At this point, the first launch was anticipated to occur during December 2011 or January 2012.
 During early January 2012, it was reported that the launch date would slip into the following month.
-On 13 February 2012, the first launch of the Vega rocket occurred for Kourou; it was reported as being an "apparently perfect flight".
+On 13 February 2012, the first launch of the Vega rocket occurred from Kourou; it was reported as being an "apparently perfect flight".

 During mid-2011, it was postulated that an evolved 'Europeanised' upgrade of the Vega rocket could be developed in the medium-to-long term future.
 Following the successful first launch, various improvements for the Vega were postulated.
 The German Aerospace Center (DLR) was reportedly enthusiastic on the prospects of developing a European alternative to the Vega's final, fourth stage; however, it was widely believed that there should be no change to Vega hardware for roughly 10 years in order to consolidate operations and avoid unnecessary costs early on.
 European Space Agency (ESA) was also keen to take advantage of potential commonalities between the Vega and the proposed Ariane 6 heavy launcher.

 Following on from the first launch, a further four flights were conducted under the vestiges of the VERTA programme (Vega Research and Technology Accompaniment), during which observation or scientific payloads were orbited while validating and readying the Vega rocket for more lucrative commercial operations.
 The second launch, performed on 6 May 2013, which followed a considerably more demanding flight profile and carried the type's first commercial payload, was also successful.
 In the aftermath of this second launch, European Space Agency (ESA) declared the Vega rocket to be "fully functional".
 The lapse of more than one year between the inaugural flight and the second one was mainly due to the fact that the Italian manufacturer had to completely redevelop the Flight Control Software, due to the restrictions on French export control imposed on the software used on the first flight.

 Since entering commercial service, Arianespace markets Vega as a launch system tailored for missions to polar and Sun-synchronous orbits.
 During its qualification flight, Vega placed its main payload the 386.8 kg LARES satellite, into a circular orbit at the altitude of 1450 km with an inclination of 69.5°.